skoona/skn_utils/README.md

 ### Public Components
 --------------------------------

-    Inherit from NestedResultBase or instantiate an included example:
+    Inherit from NestedResultBase or instantiate an pre-built Class:
       SknUtils::GenericBean              # => Serializable, includes attr_accessors, and follows hash values only.
       SknUtils::PageControls             # => Serializable, includes attr_accessors, and follows hash values and arrays of hashes.
       SknUtils::ResultBean               # => Not Serializable, includes attr_accessors, and follows hash values only.